-• No congestion or incidents as a result of poor quality of internal roads.
-IMPACT MANAGEMENT ACTIONS MPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period General: Ensure that the planned roadway works are implemented, and any relevant permissions/plans are complied with.
+Impact Management Objective: El nsure traffic is efficiently managed and roadways are able to support t he proposed developmer nt.
+Potential impact(s) to be Traffic congestion at access and entrance points. avoided.
+Congestion on internal roads as a result of inadequate roadway y planning.
+Impact Management Outcome Traffic impact significance is low to negligible.
+Impact Management Oblicome No congestion or incidents as a result of poor quality of internal l roads.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period General: Contractor Operational phase Ensure that the planned roadway works are implemented, and any relevant permissions/plans are complied with.
 Ensure that any requirements/conditions of any of the permits/licenses or permissions are integrated and established.
 Ensure internal roadways have acceptable lighting, and appropriate signage is established.
-Contractor Operational phase No alien vegetation present.
-No dead vegetation present.
+No alien vegetation present.
+Performance Indicator No dead vegetation present.
 Fire Wise Committee appointed.